hartez/PneumaticTube/readme.md

 `pneumatictube -f <file> -p <path>`

 Uploads the specified file to the specified path in Dropbox.
 The `-f` option can also point to a folder, in which case each file in the folder will be uploaded to Dropbox.
-Currently only the files in specified folder are uploaded - child folders are ignored.
+By default, only the files in the specified folder are uploaded; use the `-s` option to recursively upload the child folders.

 For example: